EarzuChan/Ryo/README.md

 The framework's name is from Makise Kurisu from Steins;Gate, she is my assistant ~~wife~~, no adding Tina Kora!

-### Me.EarzuChan.Ryo.WPFImageConverter

-A small WPF application for users to convert textures and images bidirectionally.

 ## Future Sister Solutions

 - **Teio**: A launcher for Simulacra series games (using SEngine) across Windows and Android.
 It will support mods, use any game resource package, and include various modded resources markets.
+- **TeioAPI**: A set of APIs for Teio Mod Developers to interact with the launcher and manipulate game and resources.
-- **Hachimi**: An IDE for Simulacra players interested in creating mods and derivative versions.
+- **Soyorin**: An IDE for Simulacra players interested in creating mods and derivative versions.
 It will facilitate unpacking original game apps (users must provide their own copies), managing game resources, one-click packing of mod resources, and integration with Ryo Editor.